How to Naturally Straighten Your Hair Without Heat | Hairstory

 While your hair is wet, comb and divide it down the middle.
 Comb the left section all the way over to the right (yes, it’s a kind of combover) and wrap it around the back of your head.
 Use large bobby pins to secure it.
 Guide the right portion over the left side of your head, and wrap and pin it as well.
 Let your hair air dry completely, which could take time.
 To sleep on it overnight, wrap it all up in a silk scarf.

-You can also blow dry it all with cool air until nearly before you wrap.
+You can also blow dry it all with cool air until nearly dry before you wrap.
 To prevent the bobby pins from leaving dents, sandwich a sliver of cardboard or tissue between pins and hair.

 Method 3: Rolling

 Section damp hair the width of the rollers, comb it up, and wrap it flat against the roller.
 Keep the tension even as you roll, and use a duckbill clip on each side of the roller to secure it.
+You can experiment with the size of the rollers: the bigger the roller, the straighter the hair.

 Method 4: Cool Blow-Drying